ste316/DEV_calculateWalletValue/README.md

             * `python main.py --calc --crypto`
             * you may want to obscure total value showed in the graphic, run `python main.py --calc --crypto --privacy`
             * you may want to see your portfolio in a past date(must have been calculated on that date), run `python main.py --calc --crypto --load`
+            * **Rebalancer Mode Override:** To run the KuCoin rebalancer with a specific mode (overriding `settings.json`), use `--rebalance-mode`:
+                * `python main.py --calc --crypto --rebalance-mode simulation`
+                * `python main.py --calc --crypto --rebalance-mode interactive`
+                * `python main.py --calc --crypto --rebalance-mode yolo`
         * ![crypto](https://github.com/ste316/calcWalletValue/blob/main/img/crypto.png)

         * #### instantly see your wallet splitted in CRYPTO and FIAT:
             * `--calc --total`
             * 🟨🟨🟨NOTE: stablecoins are counted as FIAT🟨🟨🟨
-            * you may want to obscure total value showed in the graphic, run `python main.py --calc --crypto --privacy`
+            * you may want to obscure total value showed in the graphic, run `python main.py --calc --total --privacy`
-            * you may want to see your portfolio in a past date(must have been calculated on that date), run `python main.py --calc --crypto --load`
+            * you may want to see your portfolio in a past date(must have been calculated on that date), run `python main.py --calc --total --load`
+            * **Rebalancer Mode Override:** Similar to the crypto view:
+                * `python main.py --calc --total --rebalance-mode simulation`
         * ![total](https://github.com/ste316/calcWalletValue/blob/main/img/total.png)

     * ### You can analyse your portfolio over time, using these commands: